Danny Kamekona: Television and movie career

 Kamekona began his acting career on television, debuting in a 1968 episode of Hawaii Five-O, one of 32 different appearances over 11 years.
-Other TV appearances included The Brian Keith Show; Sanford and Son; Barnaby Jones; six episodes of Magnum, P.I.; 21 Jump Street; L.A.
+Other TV appearances included The Brian Keith Show; Sanford and Son (incidentally, as a Honolulu police detective in the three-part episode "The Hawaiian Connection", a nod to his Hawaii Five-O character); Barnaby Jones; six episodes of Magnum, P.I.; 21 Jump Street; L.A.
 Law; Walker, Texas Ranger; and his last TV appearance, in 1995's Burke's Law.
 He appeared as Agawa, employed by Riochi Tanaka in the episode "The Rising Sun Of Death" of the series Miami Vice.

 The Karate Kid Part II was Kamekona's debut movie appearance in 1986.
 Other movie appearances included Black Widow (with Terry O'Quinn), Problem Child (with Michael Richards), Honeymoon in Vegas, and his final movie appearance, 1993's Robot Wars.

-Personal Appearances
+Personal appearances

-Actor participant in brief training scene re-enactment during PR tour of trilogy (April 23rd 1989), besides the Rose Theatre Shakespearian event day, accompanied by many of The Karate Kid Part II cast members, and was a featured character during the tributes to Magnum, P.I.
+Actor participant in brief training scene re-enactment during PR tour of trilogy (April 23, 1989), besides the Rose Theatre Shakespearian event day, accompanied by many of The Karate Kid Part II cast members, and was a featured character during the tributes to Magnum, P.I.

 Death

-Kamekona was found dead in his Los Angeles, California apartment on May 2, 1996 at age 60.
+Kamekona was found dead in his Los Angeles, California, apartment on May 2, 1996, at age 60.
 He had been dead for several days in his bathroom, according to friends and family members.
-The cause of death was never revealed.
+A heart attack was speculated.
+However, the exact cause of death was never revealed.